any2api/any2api.github.io/getting-started.md

 ### Alternative: Run any2api-cli inside Docker container

-Instead of running any2api-cli locally, you can run it in a Docker container (prebuilt):
+Instead of running any2api-cli locally, you can run it in a Docker container:

-    docker run -ti any2api/any2api-cli

-Alternatively, you may build a fresh container and run it:

-    docker build -t any2api/any2api-cli github.com/any2api/any2api-cli
-    docker run -ti any2api/any2api-cli
+    docker run any2api/cli --help

-From now everything runs safely in an isolated container.
+This makes any2api running in an isolated container.
-**Caveat:** *With this approach you cannot run a generated API implementation in a separate container or virtual machine immediately from the container you are currently working in.
-Yes, there is a workaround to run containers in containers ([Docker-in-Docker](https://github.com/jpetazzo/dind)), but actually this is not necessary for reasons of isolation because you are running everything already in an isolated environment.*